RESOURCES

 NiSHA is committed to coexisting with our wild neighbors.
 That's why we signed the Humane Society of the United States' Wild Neighbors pledge.
 To learn how you can help injured or abandoned wildlife and for effective, humane solutions to wild animal conflicts you may encounter in your home, yard or garden, please visit Meet Your Wild Neighbors.

-Wild baby bunnies are most often not orphaned!
+Wild baby bunnies and birds are most often not orphaned!
 Though our instinct is to pick them up and try to care for them, the absolute best thing you can do if you find a baby by itself is put him or her back in the general area, as the mom will only come back at night to find and care for her babies.
 Then leave the area.

-If you find an obviously injured baby rabbit, bring it to Offshore Animal Hospital at 11 Crooked Lane.
-Call them to let them know you are coming: 508-228-1491.
-They have a specific fund dedicated to helping wildlife.
+If you find an obviously injured baby rabbit or bird, bring to Offshore Animal Hospital at 11 Crooked Lane.
+Call them to let them know you are coming:

 MARINE